jclark/satpulse/doc/config.md

 ### `ntp` table

-The `ntp` table controls how SatPulse sends information to an NTP daemon.
+The `ntp` table is about how SatPulse sends information to an NTP daemon.
 Currently only chrony is supported.
 It can have the following keys:

 * `sock.path` - a string